Tanzorr/passman/PLAN.md

+#### Goal and deadline (to be defined)
+Ex:
+  Release a working MVP till the end of the year on a cloud platform.

 ### Tools
 - [ ] psalm - static analysis (NPR, dead code, type mismatch,...)
 - [ ] php-cs-fixer - formatting